Parassingh-90/eb02-VCODE-CNS-XOR/storyboard/README.md

 C. Both Numbers are 0<br>
 D. Both Numbers are 1<br>

-Q. In C progamming language exor is represented by:<br>
+Q. In C progamming language XOR is represented by:<br>
 A. !<br>
 <b>B. ^</b><br>
 C. ||<br>